Documentation

 Privacy and storage

 Knowledge base content is yours.
-The platform stores it inside the EU (Hetzner Germany and Finland) under the same tenant isolation as the rest of your project data.
-Embeddings are computed via OpenAI; only the minimum needed text leaves the platform for embedding, and we never use customer data to train shared AI models.
+The platform stores it in the EU under the same tenant isolation as the rest of your project data.
+Embeddings are computed via OpenAI; we never use customer data to train shared AI models.
 See Security.

 Capacity and limits